aritchie/jobs/readme.md

 * Cross Platform Background Jobs Framework
 * Run adhoc jobs in the background (mainly for use on iOS)
 * Define jobs with runtime parameters to run at regular intervals
+* Internal logging to let you know how often jobs are running, if they complete successfully or error
 * Place criteria as to when jobs can run responsibly
     * device is charging
     * battery is not low